 Check the features.
 A humidistat--if it's accurate--can help you maintain relative humidity between the optimal levels of 30 percent to 50 percent.

 Factor in added costs.
 Evaporative humidifiers use a filter that requires periodic replacing, while some ultrasonic models have a demineralization cartridge.
 Antimicrobial cartridges are another option on all types.
-Replacing those parts usually costs around $50 a year; the Ratings show which models require replacement parts.
+Replacing those parts typically costs around $50 a year.

 Check our hard-water scores.
 Minerals in hard water can lower a humidifier's performance by causing scale buildup.
 Some models resisted it far better than others.